lordandares/ShortCode/README.md

 # Short Link #

-This project is made with NestJs, TypeOrm, Mysql Database, Grapql
+This project is made with NestJs, TypeOrm, Mysql Database, Grapql, unit test are added and also e2e tests

 ## Project setup